Equipping You to Serve the Church Wherever God Calls You

 “For as in one body we have many members, and the members do not all have the same function, so we, though many, are one body in Christ, and individually members one of another.” – Romans 12: 4-5

 This course introduces students to biblical and philosophical foundations of ministry by examining God’s global mission and our place as individuals and communities within His work.
 Particular attention will be given to how God’s people join with the Mission of God both locally and globally.
 Students will examine both their personal call to fulltime vocational ministry and healthy habits of discipleship and spiritual formation.
-Students will also be introduced to academic, spiritual, and life management skills essential to their academic success in a ministry preparation program.

 Continuing the development of leadership skills, this course focuses on practical skills needed to be an effective leader, citing Biblical examples and principles.
 Students will learn how to utilize strategies for vision casting, strategic programming, leading change, and conflict management.